isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 No, the pass holder cannot enter Singapore yet.

-Pass holders must receive the full regimen of Pfizer-BioNTech/ Comirnaty, Moderna or [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) **at least 14 days before arriving in Singapore**.
-Vaccines requiring 2 doses must be completed using the same brand and taken based on recommended intervals between each dose.
+Pass holders must receive the full regimen of [WHO EUL vaccines](https://extranet.who.int/pqweb/vaccines/covid-19-vaccines) (refer to **“COVID-19 Vaccine EUL issued”** section) **at least 14 days before arriving in Singapore**.
+Vaccines requiring 2 doses can be completed either using the [same or different brand](/health/vtsg) and taken based on recommended intervals between each dose.

 Example: If the pass holder received the full vaccine regimen on 1 Sep, the earliest he/she can enter Singapore is **15 Sep**.